 In his prior career as a U.S. Naval officer, Larry commanded a series of warships including Battleship USS IOWA.
-Following service in the Navy's Strategic Studies Group, he led strategy and budget planning efforts for the Navy, the Joint Staff and the Office of the Secretary of Defense.
+Following service in the Navy's Strategic Studies Group, he led strategy and budget planning efforts for the Navy, the Joint Staff, and the Office of the Secretary of Defense.
 He directed the OSD Office of Pollcy Planning and served in the Office of Net Assessment during the transition to the new, post-Cold War world.

 Larry followed his Navy career with a decade of peacebuilding in at-war and at-risk countries in the Middle East, South Asia, Central Asia, and Latin America.
-Sponsored by the Director-General of UNESCO and working with local government and community leaders and with local students, he pioneered the design and demonstration of innovative strategies for locally-led conflict prevention and community development.
-He continued this work in a number of U.S. cities and towns.
-He presently leads community- and state-level strategic planning projects on public education, prison education, and homelessness.
+Sponsored by the Director-General of UNESCO, working with local government and community leaders and with local students, he pioneered the design and demonstration of innovative strategies for locally-led strategies of conflict prevention and community development.
+He continued this work in a number of U.S. cities and towns including Washington DC, Colombus OH, and Seattle-King County.

-A former Federal Executive Fellow at the Brookings Institution in Washington, DC, he has led strategic planning seminars with students in universities in the U.S., Europe, the Middle East, Central Asia, South Asia, and Latin America.
+A former Federal Executive Fellow at the Brookings Institution in Washington DC, he has led strategic planning seminars with students at universities in the U.S., Europe, the Middle East, Central Asia, South Asia, and Latin America.